 - Submit your application in-time (before the expiry of your current visa)

 - provide evidence to the University that you have done so (please use the form here to upload evidence of your pending application), and to

 - keep the University updated on the progress of the application.

-If you require information and/or advice on making your Tier 4 (General) application, the International Student Support team can provide this.
+If you require information and/or advice on making your visa application, the International Student Support team can provide this.

 Starting a new course after submitting a visa extension application:

 If you have applied for a different type of visa that is not submitted online, you must provide your postage receipt and any acknowledgement letters received from UKVI while attending Visa Registration.
 If you have not studied at the University before, you will also need to provide your current passport and most recent visa.

 The evidence you submit must show that you have submitted your application in-time (meaning before your previous visa expired).
 If you fail to provide evidence of an in-time application, we will be unable to verify your immigration status and may therefore be required to suspend you from your studies.

 You will be able to commence studies on your course whilst you await the outcome of your visa application.